Responsible Evaluation of AI for Mental Health: Introduction

 Large Language Models (LLMs) hold considerable promise for advancing mental health research and practice.
 They offer new tools at scale to support diagnosis, therapy, peer-support, and self-guided support, where users interact with LLMs directly for guidance or coping strategies~\cite{demszky2023using,cruz2025artificial}.
 From detecting early signs of depression in language~\cite{lan2025depression}, to clinical documentation and summarizing complex patient histories~\cite{shah-etal-2025-tn,srivastava-etal-2024-knowledge}, and generating therapeutic or supportive responses in online communities~\cite{liu2021towards,gabriel-etal-2024-ai}, AI-enabled mental health tools have the potential to augment professional care and extend psychological support beyond traditional clinical encounters.
 This potential is especially valuable due to the limited availability of mental health resources, growing global demand, and persistent inequities in access to care~\footnote{\href{https://www.who.int/news/item/02-09-2025-over-a-billion-people-living-with-mental-health-conditions-services-require-urgent-scale-up}{WHO 2025 report.}}.

 Despite their promise, AI mental health tools are fundamentally lacking in evaluation.
 Existing evaluation practices are inconsistent~\cite{yang-etal-2021-weakly,aich-etal-2022-towards,chen-etal-2024-depression} and often insufficient~\cite{tornero2023methodological}.
 This is concerning because poor evaluation, particularly in this domain, can lead to misleading conclusions, unintended harm, and inequitable outcomes.
-Recurring issues include over-reliance on generic metrics that fail to capture clinical validity, therapeutic appropriateness, or user experience, minimal participation from mental health professionals, and insufficient attention to safety, equity, and long-term impact.
+Our review of prior AI for mental health work reveals recurring issues, including over-reliance on generic metrics that fail to capture clinical validity, therapeutic appropriateness, or user experience, minimal participation from mental health professionals, and insufficient attention to safety, equity, and long-term impact.
 While we do \textit{not} expect papers in venues like ACL to be fully deployable in clinical settings, careful evaluation is essential to responsibly translate research insights toward real-world mental health impact.
-Our goal is to raise evaluation standards as much as possible so that research outputs can earn the trust and approval of domain experts, even when the tools are not yet -- or are not intended to be -- used in actual clinical practice.
+Accordingly, our goal is to raise evaluation standards so that research outputs can earn the trust of domain experts, even when the tools are not yet -- or are not intended to be -- used in clinical practice.